- 1. Immediate Actions to Take When Your Roof Starts Leaking

 Remember, dealing with a leaky roof during a storm can be stressful, but with the right steps, you can prevent the situation from worsening.
 Take immediate action, make temporary repairs if possible, and contact a roofing professional for a long-term solution.

-Metal Roofs vs. Asphalt Shingles: Which Is Better for Your Home?
+Flat Roofs vs. Sloped Roofs: Which One Should You Choose for Your Home?